 - a.
 Call the RV repair facility to discuss your situation and make an appointment.
 Ask how their billing will be handled.
 They may choose to bill Grand Design RV directly; otherwise, you are expected to pay them. - b.
 Have the RV repair facility inspect your RV.
 Either they or you must call Grand Design RV Customer Support to discuss applicable warranty coverage prior to any repair work being performed. - c.
 Grand Design RV Customer Support will issue an authorization number upon warranty repair approval and advise if any original parts must be returned. - d.
 Only after the authorization number has been issued, may the repair center begin work on your RV. - e.
-For reimbursement, either you or the RV repair facility must send a copy of your itemized repair bill and all requested return parts by UPS (regular ground, freight pre-paid) to Grand Design RV within 60-days of the completed repair date.
-To expedite processing your warranty claim, include your name, address, phone number, RV 17-digit VIN and authorization number.
-If returning parts, include a copy of your freight bill.
+For reimbursement, either you or the RV repair facility must send a copy of your itemized repair bill and all requested return parts to Grand Design RV by UPS (regular ground, freight pre-paid) within 60-days of the completed repair date. - To expedite processing your warranty claim, include your name, address, phone number, the RV's 17-digit VIN, and your authorization number. - If returning parts, include a copy of your freight bill.